Install on macOS

 docker.io/crowdsecurity/crowdsec:latest

-Now you can run the CrowdSec container.
+Now run the CrowdSec container.

 docker run -d --name crowdsec -v /var/run/docker.sock:/var/run/docker.sock -v /etc/crowdsec:/etc/crowdsec -v /var/log:/var/log crowdsecurity/crowdsec